 Colorado Chapter of The Wildlife Society

-CCTWS 2014 Summer-Fall and TWS Conference Travel Grant Awardees Announced!
+2014 Summer-Fall and TWS Conference Travel Grant Awardees

 The 2014 Summer-Fall travel grant recipients are:

-Sarah Garza will be helping present at The Wildlife Society Annual Conference in Pittsburgh, Pennsylvania, this fall.
+Sarah Garza will be attending the International Wildlife Disease Association Conference in Tamaya, New Mexico this summer.
 Her research is through the United States Department of Agriculture.
 She is studying expansion of feral swine populations and the potential for associated disease transmission.
 Sarah hopes to further develop her project and sharpen her research skills at the conference.

 The 2014 TWS Conference travel grant recipients are: